(Surgical Skin Planing; Skin Resurfacing)

 Dermabrasion is used to remove damaged skin.
 This allows healthy, smoother skin to grow in its place.

 Dermabrasion is done to help repair damaged skin.
-The procedure may help to renew skin by stimulating new skin growth.
+The procedure may help to renew skin by encouraging new skin growth.
 Dermabrasion may be used to treat the following skin conditions:

 Possible Complications TOP